chazzka/clanekcathedral/clanek.md

 Then we get different, similar dataset composed of regular datapoints and novelty datapoints.
 Note that Scikit's OneClass SVM implementation - as opposed to Isolation Forest - requires data to be normalized between 0 and 1.
 For this, we use Scikit's StandardScaler which can perform data-relative scaling.
+However useful this feature is, it also has its downsides.
+- [ ] TODO: downsides of scaling

 TODO: - STEJNY EXAMPLE JAKO U ISOLATION FORESTU ALE S TIMTO